rwxrob/zet/20211101154340/README.md

 > still have this be the basis for production cluster backups scares the
 > shit out out of me.

+Something else that I'm really having a huge time swallowing is the publication of *every fucking secret in the production cluster* into a flat, unencrypted GitHub repo protected with nothing but GitHub's access restrictions.
+All it takes is one dumb-ass with access to that repo to get phished, brute-forced, or to pull down a copy of that repo onto a shared drive (or any insecure computer) for a would-be hacker to own the entire fucking production cluster.
+No wonder Kubernetes headlined at the 2021 DefCon.
+There has to be a better way.
+There just has to be.

+This entire thing has really been a revelation of just how fucking stupid the baseline practices and design patterns are for Kubernetes security in general.
+Before hackers got access to one or more servers, now they get *everything*.
+It's a great time to be a hacker, that's for sure.

 Related:

 * [20211026164332](/20211026164332/) Do Not Create Namespaces Beginning with `kube-`